subham07-t/zenixcoin-crypto-app/README.md

 - How to use the Redux-Toolkit
 - How to use chart.js
-- How to use the Rapid API with the Redux-Toolkit
+- How to use the Rapid API and RTK-Query

 ## Author